Lovinity/wwsu/README.md

 #### Response 200 OK
 ### /directors/edit
 Edits the details of an existing director.
+ - A request to edit a director will be rejected if provided admin parameter is false, and there are one or less admin directors in the system.
+This is to prevent accidental lockout.
  - **Requires auth/admin-director authorization**.
  - **Request must originate from a websocket**.
 #### Request